Dr Yvonne Downs

-My overarching passion is for research and how it is implicated in setting the parameters of knowledge.
-I am also fundamentally curious about people and their everyday interactions with and negotiations of social systems.
-These twin concerns drive the substantive foci of my research, my methodological allegiances and my use of particular conceptual and evaluative frameworks.
-My passion is for qualitative research, particularly narrative methodologies and specifically life history genres and their potential to bring fresh perspectives to understanding the dynamic between the personal, historical and the social.
+Yvonnes overarching passion is for research and how it is implicated in setting the parameters of knowledge.
+She is also fundamentally curious about people and their everyday interactions with and negotiations of social systems and this drives the substantive foci of her research, her methodological allegiances and her use of particular conceptual and evaluative frameworks.
+She specialises in qualitative research, particularly narrative methodologies and specifically life history genres and their potential to bring fresh perspectives to understanding the dynamic between the personal, historical and the social.
 In addition to supporting the research of FEGReG students and members, in 2013 Yvonne won funding from the Business School to investigate narratives of the lived experience of financial ethics and to evaluate methodologies for researching sensitive topics in this field.
 She is currently developing projects on the implementation of financial regulation and on the application of literary theory in reading company annual reports.
-She is also continuing to develop ideas that she first visited in her doctoral research, which interrogated the value of higher education through the prism of individual biographies and I am currently researching in the areas of business and financial ethics, governance, and issues of social mobility and social class in the accountancy profession.
-I am also working to incorporate the concepts of Sens Capability Approach into my analyses and to designate my research as a critically feminist social science.
+She is also continuing to develop ideas that she first visited in her doctoral research, which interrogated the value of higher education through the prism of individual biographies.
+She is interested in the implications for identity and subjectivity in a climate where financial metrics dominate the attribution and assessment of value.
+Related interests centre on the Capability Approach and critical feminist perspectives.